ETK-Technologies/rocky-system-fe/docs/CHECKOUT_API_CALLS.md

 ## Notes

-- The new checkout flow (`/api/checkout-new`) handles both order creation and payment in a single call
+- The checkout flow (`/api/checkout`) handles both order creation and payment in a single call
 - The convert test flow uses a 3-step process: create order → process payment
 - Customer profile updates are now handled separately from cart updates
 - Shipping calculation is independent of cart updates